7is7.com > Software > Firefox > Flashblock

 Flashblock

-Block annoying flash content
+Block annoying Flash content and tracking

-Flash is by now one of the most abused content formats on web pages.
+Flash is one of the most abused content formats on web pages.
 It is all too often being used for things that it should not be used for.
 One could opt to simply uninstall flash (or never install it in the first place), but unfortunately some sites do use it for legitimate purposes.
 What we really need is a whitelist of sites that we allow to serve us flash content.

 Fortunately there is an add-on for Firefox that does exactly that.
 It is the aptly named Flashblock extension.